Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Preliminaries

-\end{proposition} Proposition~\ref{th:RKHS} assumes that the noise on the measurements is $\SubGaussianParam$-sub-Gaussian, which is more general than Gaussian noise.
-It depends on the constants $\|\mathrm{f}\|_{\kernel}$ and $\InfoGainBound$ which have been described as challenging to deal with~\cite{lederer2019uniform}, and are often picked according to heuristics without guarantees~\cite{berkenkamp2016safe,jagtap2020barriers}.
+Proposition~\ref{th:RKHS} assumes that the noise on the measurements is $\SubGaussianParam$-sub-Gaussian, which is more general than Gaussian noise.
+Nevertheless, the probability bound~\eqref{eq:proberror} depends on bounding the constants $\|\mathrm{f}\|_{\kernel}$ and $\InfoGainBound$ which are described as \emph{challenging to compute} in the literature~\cite{lederer2019uniform} and are often bounded according to heuristics without guarantees~\cite{berkenkamp2016safe,jagtap2020barriers}.
 In this work, we derive formal upper bounds for each of these terms in Section~\ref{subsec:rkhs-bounds}.